JamieBort/Portfolio-Website/README.md

 By a text field and by drop-down menus.
 One for title.
 One for date.
 One for keep subjects (css, debugging, back end, etc.)

 This README file will serve as the documentation for future employers.
 It will be linked to from my portfolio website.

+I'll fill this out more as the website progresses.